elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 while the other ones are green.
 Hitting the `/status` endpoint will reach a random (and different each time) worker, meaning that it would not be possible to know the status of the cluster as a whole.

-We will need to add a centralized status service in the coordinator.
+We will need to add some centralized status state in the coordinator.
 Also, as the `/status` endpoint cannot be served from the coordinator, we will also need to have the workers retrieve the global status from the coordinator to serve the status endpoint.

+TODO:
 We may also want to have the `/status` endpoint display each individual worker status in addition to the global status, which may be breaking change in the `/status` API response format.